inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/validation.md

 input data) is purely to improve the user experience.
 An attacker can always bypass the client-side validation by constructing the same HTTP request that the browser is going to send.
-Hence, while client-side validation improves the user experience, it can in no way replace the server-side validation of data.
+Hence, while client-side validation improves the user experience, in no way does it replace the server-side validation of data.

 ### General strategies

 **Validate at the edge**

-Validation should happen as early as possible so that our code works with well-formed data.
+Validation should happen as early as possible, so that our code works with well-formed data.

 **Whitelist over blacklist**